sensebox/openSenseMap-API/CONTRIBUTING.md

     docker build -t your-username/opensensemap-api .

+Document your changes in the respective `CHANGELOG.md`.

-Push to your fork and submit [pull request].
+Push to your fork and submit [pull request] against `development` branch.

 ### Good contributions